-As of December 31, 2010, our net deferred tax asset was approximately \$167 million, which includes approximately \$124 million of deferred tax benefits related to federal and state operating loss carryforwards.
-The carrying value of our net deferred tax assets and our ability to use such assets to offset future tax liabilities could be impaired if cumulative common stock transactions over a rolling three-year period resulted in an ownership change under Section 382 of the Internal Revenue Code.
+Although we established a full valuation allowance against our net deferred tax asset as of December 31, 2010, our net deferred tax asset was approximately \$167 million, which includes approximately \$124 million of deferred tax benefits related to federal and state operating loss carryforwards.
+Following additional consideration of our net deferred tax assets and factors affecting the ability to accurately project long-term earnings, we determined that a full valuation allowance was appropriate which reduced the net deferred tax asset to zero.
+Our ability to use such assets to offset future tax liabilities could be permanently impaired if cumulative common stock transactions over a rolling three-year period resulted in an ownership change under Section 382 of the Internal Revenue Code.